JAM-Software/Virtual-TreeView/README.md

 About this port to Firemonkey:

-What is working
+What is working:
-1. It compiles under FMX - this was main task of this pull request.
+1. it compiles under FMX - this was main task of this pull request;
-2. It draw tree nodes structure with apropiate levels
+2. it draw tree nodes structure with apropiate levels;
-3. It draw nodes text with alignment
+3. it draw nodes text with alignment;
-4. It draw buttons plus/minus.
+4. it draw buttons plus/minus;
-5. It draw tree lines, horizontal lines, vertical lines, full vertical lines (some pixel improvement needed but it work)
+5. it draw tree lines, horizontal lines, vertical lines, full vertical lines (some pixel improvement needed but it work);
-6. it support cliping during cell draw
+6. it support cliping during cell draw;
-7. it support multiple columns but it does not support header drawing
+7. it support multiple columns;
+8. it draw header columns.

 What is not working yet:
-1. any mouse action like click, drag-drop
+1. any mouse action like click, drag-drop;
-2. clipboard
+2. clipboard;
-3. drawing and supoport of tree border
+3. drawing and supoport of tree border;
-4. drawing background
+4. drawing background;
-5. drawing header + point 1.
+5. mouse ations on header (point 1);
-6. drawing selection and focus rect
+6. drawing selection and focus rect.

 Current VT is derived from TRectangle.
 Will be good to have it as presented control with appropiate TDataModel.